 What is fypretailo[.]top?

-These sites commonly use 'clickbait' techniques to trick visitors into allowing them to show notifications.
-Fypretailo[.]top says that visitors need to click the "Allow" button to prove that they are not robots.
-Neither fypretailo[.]top or any other shady page should be allowed to show notifications.
-As a rule, their notifications are used to promote other dubious sites, contain deceptive advertisements, etc.
+These sites commonly use 'clickbait' techniques to trick visitors into allowing them to show notifications - fypretailo[.]top states that visitors must click the "Allow" button to prove that they are not robots.
+Neither fypretailo[.]top nor other dubious page should be allowed to show notifications.
+Generally, their notifications are used to promote other rogue sites, contain deceptive advertisements, etc.

 |Name||Ads by fypretailo.top|